didier-wenzek/thin-edge.io/GOVERNANCE.md

 The project has a hierarchy to solve these two problems:

 1. How can participating organizations make sure that their voice and interests are represented in the project?
-    - Each member party appoints a core team member
+    - Each member party appoints one core team member
     - They form the group of people that have to, and are responsible for, signing off on the technical implementation of the project
 2. How to make the lives of these team members easier?